THE PEARSON PENSION PLAN: DATA PRIVACY NOTICE

 You have rights under data protection law to access and correct your Personal Information and (in some circumstances) to restrict its use or have it deleted.

-In some circumstances, you also have the right to object to the processing of your Personal Information and to require certain personal data to be transferred to you or a named third party.
+In some circumstances, you also have the right to object to the processing of your Personal Information and to require certain Personal Information to be transferred to you or a named third party.

-You can exercise any of these rights by contacting us at the address set out below.
+You can exercise any of these rights by contacting us at the details set out below.

 You can also lodge a complaint about our processing of your Personal Information with a supervisory authority in the country in the EEA where you habitually reside or work, or where a breach has taken place.
 Details for the office of the Information Commissioner in the UK are available at www.ico.org.uk.